-2021 £ 2020 £
+2022 £ 2021 £

-Operating lease rentals 5,441 5,441
+Operating lease rentals 54,821 5,441

-Changes in lease payments arising from COVID-19 related rent

-concessions -
+- -

 29. Members' liability

 Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he/she ceases to be a member.